Published in July 18, 2023

 A good credit score is vital if you are to seize new opportunities and secure these investments.
 So, if you take care of your Equifax Score now, you can be confident that it will take care of you later.

-Do you want to check, monitor and improve your credit score?
+Do you want to check, improve and monitor your credit score?
 What if we said it didn’t have to cost you anything?
 That’s what you get when you sign up to Tippla!

 Sign up to Tippla and let us help you reach your financial goals with our smart monitoring and insights.
 We compare your score from multiple reporting agencies to give you the best understanding of your credit.